 What size should the video player be?

+The video player has a widescreen (16:9) aspect ratio with different sizes available.
 If you are broadcasting telephone audio only, the video player is set to 320 x 240 pixels for headshots and cannot be changed.

 For On-Demand and Simulated Live events, primary media clips are also displayed in the video player.
 Upload media clips that match the player aspect ratio and size settings, or they will be stretched to fit in the video player.

 Can I embed my event on another website?

 Yes.
 You can embed your webcast into an external site with an iframe.
 You can embed the event window only or you can require attendees to register to access the event.
 To learn how, see Embed a webcast in another website.

 How many presenters can join the video bridge at a time?